Nyaandan/nyaandan-py-collection/README.md

 Draws random points and lines that looks like a stars-filled night sky!

 ### pixelexil
-A simple application for pixel art creation and manipulation.
+A simple application for pixel art creation and manipulation using tkinter and Pillow.
+Projects are saved in json format, and can be exported as png.

+### escape-room
+A simple text-based escape room game where the player must interact with objects in a room to find the correct code to escape.